 - Think of your achievements, both large and

-- List the skills you’ve used to get things done—at work, at home and in the
+- List the skills you’ve used to get things done—at work, at home, and in school

 Look for occupations that are a good fit for your experience

 In the previous section, you listed some of the skills you’ve learned through your life experiences.
 These kinds of skills can often be put to use in a wide variety of work settings.
 Check out the following examples.
 Think about how your skills could lead to specific occupations or positions: